henryhcooperr/SmartNotes/SmartNotes/Documentation/MigrationStatus.md

 - [x] App lifecycle integration with SystemActions

 ### Middleware
-- [x] SaveMiddleware for persistence
+- [x] SaveMiddleware for persistence - Updated to use direct file persistence
 - [x] ErrorHandlingMiddleware for centralized error management
 - [x] PerformanceMiddleware for tracking and optimization